 Priscilla's mom remembers a unified Korea.
 The start of the Korean War in 1950 left Priscilla's mom an orphan at the age of 12.
 She immigrated to the US and began taking martial arts classes.
 Today, she is an 8th degree Grand Master.
 In 2019, Priscilla's mom was inducted into the Korean Martial Arts Master's Hall of Fame.
 Priscilla has lived and studied internationally in Korea, Italy, France and England.
 Her love for travel and culture has taken her to many countries in almost every continent and she has lead student tours to Australia and China.

 Priscilla earned her bachelor's degree from Texas Christian University in Ft.
 Worth.
 As an undergraduate student, Priscilla was president of TCU's Kappa Delta Pi International Honor Society in Education and served as an officer in the Texas State Student Association.
 After graduating in 1994, Priscilla was selected to a term on TCU's National Alumni Board.
 She understands the importance of student engagement during school and for success in life.
-Priscilla has the background to bring better mentorship and opportunities for students to share their ideas and make CU an even better institution than it already is.
-It's important for students to have a lasting impression when they leave CU, and that can be developed through students becoming empowered.
+Priscilla has the background to bring better mentorship and opportunities for students to share their ideas.

 As a business owner, treasurer of a $1.1 million dollar organization, school principal and HOA Board Member, Priscilla has many years of finance and budgeting oversight experience.
 In 2016, Priscilla founded her successful business, Rhodell Organics, and hand makes organic hair, skin and body products for men and women.
 She started her business to supplement her teacher income.
 Priscilla decided to create healthier products and provide people with more natural and less toxic choices.